 Telework and Remote Work Agreements: The information captured in the employee Telework Agreement and Remote Work Agreement will be consistent with the terms of this Article.
 A copy of these forms will be provided to NTEU for review at least 21 days prior to implementation.

-The Bureau has determined that it will exercise its discretion to grant full-time telework from the tentative agreement date of this Article through October 31, 2022 which is the planned completion date for Section 4C.3 under Section 4 “Initial Work Location Designation and Selection Process.”
+The Bureau has determined that it will exercise its discretion to grant full-time telework from the tentative agreement date of this Article through the completion date for Section 4C.3 under Section 4 “Initial Work Location Designation and Selection Process” (with a planned completion date of October 31, 2022).

 An employee may request a change to their work location at any time in accordance with the Employee-Initiated Requests for Change in Duty Station Article.